DataResponsibly/we-are-ai/modules/we-are-ai/_posts/2000-05-03-evaluating-ads.md

 ## Evaluating Automated Decision Systems
 _Suggested time: 35 min_

 As we saw in the video, Automated Decision Systems aid or replace human decisions.
-The decisions these systems make take many forms: predicting, classifying, optimizing, identifying, recommending, scoring, and adjudicating.
+The decisions these systems make take many forms: predicting, classifying, optimizing, identifying, recommending, scoring, and judging.
 Depending on where and how these decisions are made, these systems can have an impact on our opportunities, safety, rights, and behaviors.

 <br>